 I was mortified.

 Then I remember the teacher turning to all of us and asking us what we thought the moral of the story was.
 While I couldn’t have expressed it then, it was unbelievable to me that 5 and 6-year-olds were being asked to recognize the moral of such a story!
 Not to mention, the story is far too overwhelming for such a young person to understand.
 Even in the most watered-down children’s Bible, the language and concepts are far beyond what young children can recognize.
-Quite simply, they don’t have the life experience and exposure to recognize them (and certainly shouldn’t).
+Quite simply, they don’t have the life experience and exposure to recognize them (and hopefully don’t at that stage in their young lives).

 While I had a cursory understanding of death, I didn’t know what the moral of the story was.
 But I wanted to.
 I was experiencing my first dose of indoctrination.
 I was just as hungry for knowledge, eager to please, and willing to accept authority as any other children I have since met and taught.
 Like me, they too are willing to listen to and accept just about anything from respected authority figures.
 And so it was that I fully accepted that Sunday school teacher’s explanation of the story.
 She told us that Cain was wrong – it couldn’t have been God, because he’s the good one!
 Of course God was right to put the mark on Cain to condemn him to lifelong torture and misery, because he’s the good one!
 Never mind that this was completely counterintuitive – praise God!
 And, of course, 5 and 6-year-olds should know what a tramp2 is!

 Despite the confusion of the Bible, which I recognized as – at the least – confusing for a young boy such as myself, we continued attending.
 After all, what choice did I have?
-My mother was driving and I was only 6 years old.
-I continued to hear more stories like this that were both confusing and counter intuitive (the story of Abraham scared the crap out of me), but I learned to take it on faith that these things that adults that my mother seemed to trust were true.
-I mean – they must have had some sort of knowledge that I didn’t have.
+My mother was driving, and I was only 6 years old.
+I continued to hear more stories like this that were both confusing and counter intuitive (the story of Abraham scared the crap out of me), but I was told to take it on faith that these things that adults that my mother seemed to trust were true.
+I mean – they must have had some sort of knowledge that I didn’t yet have since I was just a kid.
 There had to be a reason they all believed this stuff.
 I remember saying to myself, “It must be true because my mother believes it!”

 My church experiences would continue after we made a family move to a different city around the time I was in 5th grade.
 After we moved, it was vital to mom that we find a new church to attend.
 And so, the church shopping resumed, and we tried a variety of different churches for several months.
 I recall that my father, who didn’t attend often at our previous church, started joining in the church shopping with us.
 Mostly, I think, because Mom nagged him about it.
 We attended a couple Methodist churches, a Catholic church, and a Presbyterian church.
 For a while, we were attending a Lutheran church called Lord of Life.
 I’ll never forget how confusing my experience at the Lutheran church was.
 I was about to learn my first lesson in the inconsistency of religious doctrine at 9 years old.